Bluesky-CPS/BlueSkyLoggerCloudBINResearchVer1.0/README.md

 	$> ./HttpAsDeamon.sh &

 	For deamon executing.

+* Enjoy the environment

+If you has been prepared embedded devices ([Bluesky-Raspbian](https://github.com/not001praween001/Raspberry-Pi-CPS-SN-trial)), you can enjoy the environment at your browser [here](http://127.0.0.1:8189).

+* About the redis

-You can extract redis source code included in this package for using with the Blue-skyLogger server.
+You can extract redis source code included in this package for using with the Bluesky server.
 You can learn the detail of redis on [here](http://redis.io/).
+The redis should be running before invoke the Bluesky server.
+If the redis has not been started, the Bluesky server will be automatically off the Key-Value store database accessing.

 	$> tar -xvfz redis-2.6.9.tar.gz
 	$> cd redis-2.6.9
 	$> make

+Then, start the redis.

+	$> ./startRedis.sh

 Author: Praween AMONTAMAVUT